lastime1650/VateX/README.md

 > [!CAUTION]
-> This is a project we are currently planning.
+> This is a project I am currently planning.
 > It will be implemented within this year.

 # VateX – eXtend the Edge